koaladsp/KoalaDocs/azure-code-signing-for-plugin-developers.md

 	az ad app permission grant --id cf2ab426-f71a-4b61-bb8a-9e505b85bc2e --api 00000003-0000-0000-c000-000000000000 --scope User.Read
 	```

+Note that these commands are only necessary once, in order to configure your system with the right credentials.
+There is no need to repeat these commands afterwards in case you just want to sign applications.
+The environment variables later in this guide will serve as a way to provide the necessary credentials instead.

 ### 2.3.2.
 Preparing `signtool.exe`

 `signtool.exe` is the known code signing tools distributed by Microsoft with Windows SDKs.
 It can be used with ACS, which is excellent since it means that it is directly supported by Microsoft itself.
 In order to make it work however, it needs to be extended by means of a Dlib file.

+This tool gets its credentials to your Microsoft Azure account either by command-line arguments, or by environment variables such as `AZURE_TENANT_ID`, `AZURE_CLIENT_ID` and `AZURE_CLIENT_SECRET` as we will use further ahead in this guide.

-Make sure that you have installed the minimum required dependencies:
+First, make sure that you have installed the minimum required dependencies:

 * Windows 10 SDK 10.0.19041 or higher (or Windows 11 SDK).
 This includes the minimum required version of `signtool.exe`.
 * [.NET 6.0 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-6.0.9-windows-x64-installer).
 If this is not installed, signtool will fail silently without output.